-New admission to the Research School in protection against accidents.
+New admission to the Research School in protection against accidents is now finished.

 With the support of MSB, we are now doing a 2nd round of admission for five doctoral students to the Research School in protection against accidents.
 The studies will then be carried out in 2022-2025.